-Fuel Cell Manufacturing R&D
+Fuel Cell Manufacturing

+NREL's fuel cell manufacturing R&D focuses on improving high-volume manufacturing processes to enable higher production volumes, increased reliability, and lower costs.
 Even though raw materials constitute a significant portion of fuel cell system cost, the cost of manufacturing is also significant, especially for fuel cell applications requiring large quantities of systems (at very low cost), such as for transportation.
 Currently, most fuel cell systems and components are made by labor-intensive processes, driving up the manufacturing cost.
 High-throughput manufacturing methods are needed to meet the volume and cost targets for transportation applications.
 Fortunately, much can be learned about high-volume manufacturing from other industries such as microelectronics, paper, and polymer films.

 In-Line Quality Control

+With support and input from industry, DOE and NREL initiated the in-line quality control project.
 For continuous (high-volume) manufacturing processes to obtain high yields, especially when the product requires close tolerances for proper operation, it is often necessary to measure the quality of the product as it is being made.
 This information can then be used to control the process so that tolerances can be met.
 To make these measurements, sensors are needed that can measure critical properties of the fuel cell component materials.

 NREL's R&D manufacturing project goals are to: